Tovinou/python_test/README.md

 # Reading List Web Application Tests

 This project contains automated end-to-end tests for the "Läslistan" web application.
-The tests are written using Python with the Behave framework (BDD) and Playwright for browser automation.
+The tests are written using Python with the Behave framework and Playwright.

+The primary goal of this project was to refactor a slow and unreliable test suite into one that is fast, stable, and uses modern best practices for browser automation.
+The test setup is now highly optimized for performance, allowing the entire suite to run in just a few seconds.

-## What has been tested
+## What is Tested

-The test suite covers the following functionalities of the Läslistan application:
+The test suite covers the following functionalities:

-1.  **Navigation**: Verifies that users can correctly navigate between the "Katalog", "Lägg till bok", and "Mina böcker" pages using the main navigation bar.
+1.  **Navigation**: Verifies navigation between the "Katalog", "Lägg till bok", and "Mina böcker" pages.
-2.  **Viewing the Catalog**: Confirms that the book catalog loads correctly and displays a list of available books.
+2.  **Viewing the Catalog**: Confirms that the book catalog loads and displays books.
-3.  **Adding New Books**: Tests the functionality of adding new books to the catalog.
-This includes:
+3.  **Adding New Books**: Tests adding books with valid titles/authors and handling of invalid data (e.g., empty title).
-    *   Successfully adding a book with a valid title and author.
-    *   Attempting to add a book with missing information (e.g., an empty title).
-4.  **Managing Favorites**: Covers the process of marking books as favorites and unmarking them.
+4.  **Managing Favorites**: Covers marking and unmarking books as favorites.
-    *   Marking a book as a favorite.
-    *   Unmarking a book to remove it from favorites.
-5.  **Viewing Favorite Books**: Ensures that the "Mina böcker" page correctly displays the user's list of favorite books.
+5.  **Viewing Favorite Books**: Ensures the "Mina böcker" page displays the user's favorite books and shows an empty state message when no favorites are selected.
-    *   Viewing a populated list of favorite books.
-    *   Viewing the page when no favorites have been selected (empty state).

 ## Project Structure
 ```